SimonRichardson/usid/README.md

 ## Introduction

-The USID creates a unique identifier using Unix timestamp (milliseconds in this case, but nanoseconds could easily be used if we increase the size of the identifier) and an entropy source.
+The USID creates a unique identifier using Unix timestamp (nanoseconds in this case) and an entropy source.
 With the use of time, we naturally get a sortable identifier as long as the machine times are synchronized (see `Compare` method of USID).